nestauk/mapping-career-causeways/README.md

 In the meantime, we will be conducting research to further validate the recommendations from the career transitions algorithm.

-### Feedback
+## Feedback

-- If you would like to raise a technical question, please create a new github issue.
+Anyone is welcome to use and build upon the published data and code.
+If you would like to leave feedback, you can either create a new github issue (for raising technical questions) or write to us on `open.jobs@nesta.org.uk` for more general enquiries.
+To refer to this work, please cite the Mapping Career Causeways report:

-- If you would like to contact us regarding the Mapping Career Causeways project, please write to `{insert email here}`.
+*Kanders K., Djumalieva, J., Sleeman, C. and Orlik, J. (2020).
+Mapping Career Causeways: Supporting Workers at Risk.
+London: Nesta*

 ## Contents